mouseless/baked/docs/architecture/feature.md

    suffix, e.g., `HelloWorldGreetingFeature`, `WelcomePageGreetingFeature`.
 1. Features depend on other features through their abstraction parts.
 Direct dependency between feature implementations is forbidden.
-1. To create `ConfigurationOverrider` add the extension and feature. e.g., `ConfigurationOverrider/ConfigurationOverriderExtensions.cs`, `ConfigurationOverrider/ConfigurationOverriderFeature.cs` and provide an `Add` method, e.g., `AddConfigurationOverrider()`.
+1. To create configuration overrider add an extension and feature class under its folder, e.g., `ConfigurationOverriderExtensions.cs` and `ConfigurationOverriderFeature.cs`.
+    1. Unlike regular features, provide `AddConfigurationOverrider()` extension method directly to allow `app.Features.AddConfigurationOverrider()` usage.
+    1. Implement `IFeature` in `ConfigurationOverriderFeature` where you add all your configuration overrides.

 Please refer to existing features in [github.com/mouseless/do][] for examples.